narrative-environments/CourseCompendium/Agency.md

 In addition, recent preoccupations with the material and performative dimension of architecture have led to new ways of understanding agency in architecture.

+## Agency in Interaction Design

+The capacity of the user to control, shape or direct the interaction.

+## Agency in Narratology

+The capacity of an entity to act, to cause events.
+Characters are typically entities with agency.

+(based on: Porter Abbott, H. The Cambridge Introduction to Narrative, Cambridge, Cambridge University Press, 2002)

+## Agency in Sociology

+1) The power of actors to operate independently of the determining constraints of social structure.
+The term agency is related to will and purpose.

+2) Any human action, collective or structural or individual, which makes a difference to a human relationships or behaviour.

+3) Anthony Giddens interprets agency as being equivalent to power.

+All from Jary D. and Jary J. (eds) (2000). _Collins Dictionary of Sociology_, 3rd Ed.
+Glasgow: HarperCollins.

 **References**

 Ahearn, L.M.
 (2001).
 Agency and language. _Annual Review of Anthropology_, 30, 28–48.